MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-secret.md

 ---
-title:  Authenticate to Azure from GitHub Action workflows by Secret
+title: Authenticate to Azure from GitHub Action by Client Secret
-description: Connect to GitHub from Azure with a service principal secret
+description: Securely authenticate to Azure services from GitHub Actions workflows using Azure Login Action with a client secret.
 author: MoChilia
 ms.author: shiyingchen
 ms.topic: reference